Gogoku7/SmashWiiUSinglesOverlayStep2/README.md

 You are now ready to stream with the overlay.

-As the streamed set(s) progress, you can update the overlay by changing
+As the streamed set(s) progress, you can update the overlay by changing:

 - #player1Box (the background image of the player box of player 1)
 - #player1ScoreText:before (the score of player 1)